 - Aspiration and injection.
 The fluid can be drained and a steroid medicine injected into the cyst.
 More than one session may be required, and the cyst may return.

-If other treatment options fail or aren’t deemed appropriate by your doctor, the cyst may be surgically removed.
+If other treatment options fail or aren’t deemed appropriate by your OSI orthopedic specialist, the ganglion cyst may be surgically removed.
 This excision involves removing the cyst and part of the involved joint capsule or tendon sheath, which is considered the root of the cyst.
 The procedure is outpatient, and you’ll be able to go home after a short period of observation.

-You may have tenderness, discomfort, and swelling after the procedure.
+You may have tenderness, discomfort, and swelling after your OSI surgeon does the ganglion removal procedure.
 However, you should be able to resume normal activities a few weeks after surgery.
 Even after excision, there is a small chance the cyst will return.